 - 10% coursework and training (i.e. SBTL professional development)

-Utilizing this model encourages holding SBTL release time only for the purposes outlines in the job description.
+Utilizing this model encourages holding SBTL release time only for the purposes outlined in the job description.

 - ETVL – SBTL Page *NEW*

 Dedicated Video Library page for teacher leaders focusing on coaching and professional learning communities (PLCs)

 - Leadership Competencies

 - Professional Learning Communities (PLC) Website

 - Additional opportunities for teacher leaders and aspiring teacher leaders: Check out the Teacher Leader Academies page.